turborium/PocketGalaxy/README.md

 ![scr](scr.png)

 Maked by Lazarus(ObjectPascal) with love.
-Also, see JavaScript version: https://github.com/turborium/PocketGalaxyJs
+Also, see JavaScript version: https://github.com/turborium/PocketGalaxyJs and run online.

 ---
 Inspired by article [Complex beauty in a simple formula](https://habr.com/ru/articles/817869/) and comment by [kipar](https://habr.com/ru/articles/817869/#comment_26881773) with code: